 When a team member joins Fleet, they pick one of the following holiday schedules:

-Either way, it's up to you to ensure that your responsibilities are covered and your team knows that you're out of the office.
+Either way, it's up to you to make sure that your responsibilities are covered, and that your team knows you're out of the office.

 Fleet gives new parents six weeks of paid leave.
 After six weeks, if you don't feel ready to return yet, we'll set up a quick call to discuss and work together to come up with a plan to help you return to work gradually or when you're ready.